Monarchy of Canada

 The monarchy of Canada is Canada's form of government embodied by the Canadian sovereign and head of state.
 It is one of the key components of Canadian sovereignty and sits at the core of Canada's constitutional federal structure and Westminster-style parliamentary democracy.
 The monarchy is the foundation of the executive (King-in-Council), legislative (King-in-Parliament), and judicial (King-on-the-Bench) branches of both federal and provincial jurisdictions.
-The current king of Canada is Charles III, who has reigned since 8 September 2022.
+The current monarch is King Charles III, who has reigned since 8 September 2022.

-Although the person of the sovereign is shared with 14 other independent countries within the Commonwealth of Nations, each country's monarchy is separate and legally distinct.
+Although the sovereign is shared with 14 other independent countries within the Commonwealth of Nations, each country's monarchy is separate and legally distinct.
 As a result, the current monarch is officially titled King of Canada and, in this capacity, he and other members of the royal family undertake public and private functions domestically and abroad as representatives of Canada.
 However, the monarch is the only member of the royal family with any constitutional role.

-The monarch lives predominantly in the United Kingdom and, while several powers are the sovereign's alone, most of the royal governmental and ceremonial duties in Canada are carried out by the monarch's representative, the governor general of Canada.
-In Canada's provinces, the monarch in right of each is represented by a lieutenant governor.
+The monarch lives in the United Kingdom, and almost all of the royal governmental and ceremonial duties in Canada are carried out by the monarch's representative, the governor general of Canada (the main exception being the appointment of the governor general themselves, and the extraordinary appointment of extra senators).
+In each of Canada's provinces, the monarchy is represented by a lieutenant governor.
 As territories fall under the federal jurisdiction, they each have a commissioner, rather than a lieutenant governor, who represents the federal Crown-in-Council directly.